rpazyaquian/PyTA/README.md

 Oscillators are a bit more complicated, but I'm going to include them at some point.
 I will!
 Really!
 Don't look at me like that.

+> What are the dependencies?

+At the moment, PyTA uses Pandas and Numpy.

 > "Pee-ta"?

 Pee-ta.
 It's a work in progress.
 I can change the name.